 If you attain near-expert knowledge in a handful of fields (rather than true expertise in a singular field with the same total effort), you’ve opened the door to cross-disciplinary ingenuity and creativity.
 It’s what usually takes multiple people working closely together to achieve.

-The value of interdisciplinary knowledge
+The power of interdisciplinary thinking and learning

 All too often, breakthroughs hide behind experts in silos unable to communicate with each other or outright disinterested in the other’s field.